 In connection with the grant of stock options to our employees, we recorded deferred stock compensation of approximately \$2.1 million through fiscal 2001, representing the difference between the deemed fair value of our common stock for financial reporting purposes and the exercise price of these options at the date of grant.
 Deferred stock compensation is presented as a reduction of stockholders' equity and is amortized on a straight-line basis over the vesting period.
 Options granted are typically subject to a four-year vesting period.
 Restricted stock acquired through the exercise of unvested stock options is subject to our right to repurchase the unvested stock at the price paid, which right to repurchase lapses over the vesting period.
 We have also recorded \$303,000 of deferred compensation related to options granted to consultants through fiscal 2001.
 (See Note 6 of notes to consolidated financial statements.)
-We are amortizing the deferred stock compensation over the vesting periods of the applicable options and the repurchase periods for the restricted stock.
-We recorded amortization of deferred stock compensation of approximately \$82,000 and \$597,000 in fiscal 2000 and 2001, respectively, and approximately \$121,000 for the three months ended September 30, 2001.
+We are amortizing the deferred stock compensation of deferred stock compensation of approximately \$82,000 and \$597,000 in fiscal 2000 and 2001, respectively, and approximately \$121,000 for the three months ended September 30, 2001.
 We will incur substantial expense in future periods as a result of the amortization of the remaining \$1.5 million of deferred stock compensation relating to previously granted stock options.